altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 ~Reforming~
 "LX::What is happening"
 'L::The link is broken, flooded with Algera - we should get out of here.'
-'J::Well, first we find bodies'
+~Pressed together, their heats rung dry, dripping Algera into the aether~ 'J::Well, first we find bodies'
 ~The disconnecting link was almost complete~
 ~Their options thinning~